arturomp/coursera-machine-learning-in-python/README.md

-# coursera-machine-learning-in-python
+# Machine Learning basics in Python

-python implementation of exercises already implemented in octave/matlab from Andrew Ng's Coursera Machine Learning course
+Based on octave/matlab assignments from the Coursera course by Stanford's Andrew Ng.

-implemented in python as closely as possible to matlab/octave code, porting most of the Coursera-provided matlab/octave scripts
+Implemented in python as closely as possible to matlab/octave code, porting most of the Coursera-provided matlab/octave scripts.